George W. Bush

-George Walker Bush (born July 6, 1946) is an American retired politician who served as the 43rd president of the United States from 2001 to 2009.
-A member of the Republican Party, Bush family, and son of the 41st president George H. W. Bush, he previously served as the 46th governor of Texas from 1995 to 2000.
+George Walker Bush (born July 6, 1946) is an American politician, businessman, and former U.S. Air Force officer who was the 43rd president of the United States from 2001 to 2009.
+A member of the Republican Party and the eldest son of the 41st president, George H. W. Bush, he served as the 46th governor of Texas from 1995 to 2000.

-While in his twenties, Bush flew warplanes in the Texas Air National Guard.
+Born into the prominent Bush family in New Haven, Connecticut, Bush flew warplanes in the Texas Air National Guard in his twenties.
 After graduating from Harvard Business School in 1975, he worked in the oil industry.
-In 1978, Bush unsuccessfully ran for the House of Representatives.
-He later co-owned the Texas Rangers of Major League Baseball before he was elected governor of Texas in 1994.
+He later co-owned the Major League Baseball team Texas Rangers before being elected governor of Texas in 1994.
 As governor, Bush successfully sponsored legislation for tort reform, increased education funding, set higher standards for schools, and reformed the criminal justice system.
-He also helped make Texas the leading producer of wind-powered electricity in the nation.
-In the 2000 presidential election, Bush defeated Democratic incumbent Vice President Al Gore despite losing the popular vote, after a narrow and contested win that involved a Supreme Court decision to stop a recount in Florida.
+He also helped make Texas the leading producer of wind-generated electricity in the United States.
+In the 2000 presidential election, he won over Democratic incumbent vice president Al Gore while losing the popular vote after a narrow and contested Electoral College win, which involved a Supreme Court decision to stop a recount in Florida.